7Block Labs

 3) Prefer Feed Registry over hardcoding aggregator proxies

-Feed Registry lets you resolve official feeds by (base, quote), monitor upgrades via events, and avoid brittle per-feed address constants.
-Use it to discover the current proxy and to listen for FeedChanged() events to automatically refresh cached addresses in offchain services.
-The registry contract and docs explicitly recommend latestRoundData-style getters, not legacy helpers. (blog.chain.link)
+Feed Registry lets you easily resolve official feeds using (base, quote), keep an eye on upgrades through events, and steer clear of those fragile per-feed address constants.
+You can use it to find out the current proxy and listen for FeedChanged() events, so you can automatically refresh cached addresses in your offchain services.
+The registry contract and documentation actually recommend using latestRoundData-style getters instead of the older helpers.
+Check it out here: (blog.chain.link).

-• Cache decimals() from the registry’s current aggregator.
+• Make sure to cache the decimals() from the registry’s current aggregator.

 4) Implement circuit breakers that actually trip

-• Proof of Reserve/SmartData-based breakers: Automatically freeze mint/redeem or tighten LTVs when reserves < supply.
-Aave’s public design on Avalanche is a good pattern. (blog.chain.link)
+• Proof of Reserve/SmartData-based breakers: You should automatically freeze the mint/redeem feature or tighten LTVs whenever your reserves drop below supply.
+Aave's setup on Avalanche is a solid example of how to do this.
+For more details, check out this blog.chain.link.

 5) Choose the right feed for yield-bearing and tokenized assets